Roman Kroitor: George Lucas and The Force

 Kroitor was credited by Star Wars creator George Lucas as being the origin of the concept of The Force, an important thematic element in the Star Wars films.
 As reported by The Globe and Mail, Lucas first heard about "the force" in a conversation between Kroitor and Warren Sturgis McCulloch, an artificial intelligence guru, in 21-87, a 1963 collage film made by the NFB's Arthur Lipsett.
 Disagreeing with McCulloch's assertion that humans are nothing more than highly complex machines, Kroitor argued: "Many people feel that in the contemplation of nature and in communication with other living things, they become aware of some kind of force, or something, behind this apparent mask which we see in front of us, and they call it God."

 Personal life and death

-In 1955, Kroitor married (Graeme Ferguson's sister) Janet Ferguson; they had five children and lived in Montreal.
-On September 17, 2012, he died of a heart attack in his sleep at the age of 85.
+In 1955, Kroitor married Janet Ferguson (Graeme Ferguson's sister); they had five children and lived in Montreal.
+On September 17, 2012, he died at the age of 85.